What’s the Difference? Snow Blower vs. Snow Thrower

 A snow blower works in two stages; like a snow thrower, it has a rotating auger to scoop up snow, but the snow is then fed into an impeller, which is akin to a powerful fan that launches the snow up to 35 feet away, or farther.
 At the even more powerful end of the snow blower spectrum are three-stage blowers that feature accelerators that chew through hard-packed snow and even ice, crushing it and feeding it into a mighty impeller that can launch snow up to 50 feet away.

-Snow blowers remove a wider swath in a single pass.
+Two-stage snow blowers remove a wider swath in one pass than single-stage snow throwers.

 Single-stage snow throwers are on the smaller side, and they remove snow in swath widths between 11 inches and 22 inches, depending on the individual machine.
 Two-stage snow blowers can clear up to a 26-inch swath of snow, while three-stage snow blowers can remove as much as 30 inches of snow in a single swath.
 In areas that get frequent snows, a snow blower that removes a wider swath will significantly reduce the amount of time spent clearing away snow.